 ONJ National Jazz Orchestral of the Italian Conservatories

 Trumpets: Daniele Moretto, Mauro Brunini, Andrea Del Vescovo, Damiano Vallone, Pietro Locati, Enrico Caniato

 Trombones: Andrea Andreoli, Santino Polidoro, Donato Grillo, Giulio Giannini

 Sax: Manuel Caliumi, Fabio Tiralongo, Luigi Rinaldi, Andrey Pletnev, Luca Ceribelli, Federico De Zottis, Tommaso Miranda

 Flute: Edoardo Casu

 Rhythmic: Antonio Della Polla, Davide Sartori, Giulio Gentile, Stefano Zambon, Dario Congedo, Federico Nelson Fioravanti

 Il clan dei siciliani

 Nuovo Cinema Paradiso

-In the setting of the Museo Novecento, with the Orchestra Nazionale Jazz Giovani Talenti dei Conservatori Italiani project, Pino Jodice proposes a jazz revisitation of several soundtracks by two fabulous Italian composers, masters of great international cinema (La dolce vita and Amarcord by Nino Rota and The Untouchables, The Mission, Le Clan des Siciliens, Nuovo Cinema Paradiso, Metti una sera a cena and others by Ennio Morricone), as well as several pieces by the great John Williams for such films as Catch Me, Star Wars and Superman.
+In the project of the National Jazz Orchestra Young Talents of the Italian Conservatories, some of the soundtracks of two fantastic Italian composers, masters of great international cinema, such as La dolce vita, Amarcord di Nino are jazzistically revisited by Pino Jodice, in the frame of the Museo Novecento.
+Rota, The Untouchables, Mission, The Sicilian clan, Nuovo cinema Paradiso, Metti una sera a cena and others by Ennio Morricone and some songs by the great John Williams such as Catch me, Star Wars and Superman.